 These are so deliciously chewy.
 Chocolate chip oatmeal cookies might be my favorite cookie ever.

 Dig in, and remind yourself that while you’re eating a cookie, you’re also eating whole grains and all that.
+Store these cookies in an airtight container for 4-5 days at room temperature.
+You can also freeze these cookies if you’d like to store them longer.

 Looking for another healthier cookie recipe?
 These peanut butter cookies are one of my favorites!